Have you checked the reviews for Pai Chamomile & Rosehip Calming Day Cream?

 Chamomile could be it.
 But then people with allergies are careful to avoid triggers.
 Must be something else…

 Lavender oil and rose geranium oil.
 These natural oils have fragrant components that can irritate sensitive skin real bad.
 I don’t know what Pai was thinking in putting them here…

-Pai Chamomile & Rosehip Calming Day Cream has a rich, thick texture that sinks into my dry skin quickly without leaving a greasy residue behind.
-It doesn’t break me out either.
+Rich, thick texture that sinks into my dry skin quickly without leaving a greasy residue behind.

 The cream has a faint lavender scent.
 It’s pleasant and disappears faster.
 But it could cause all sorts of trouble for sensitive skin.